"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: INTRODUCTION

 \section{INTRODUCTION}

-Large Language Model (LLM) chatbots like ChatGPT \cite{ChatGPT} have quickly permeated everyday life.
-Beyond their functional utility, like information acquisition \cite{sun2025gemini} and writing support \cite{jelson2025empirical}, they are increasingly utilized for informal mental health support \cite{xu2024mental, badawi2025can}, as users describe these chatbots as always-available listeners when professional care is geographically or financially inaccessible \cite{lawrence2024opportunities, hua2025large}.
+Large Language Model (LLM) chatbots like ChatGPT \cite{ChatGPT} have permeated everyday life.
+Beyond their functional utility (e.g., information acquisition \cite{sun2025gemini}, writing support \cite{jelson2025empirical}), they are increasingly utilized for informal mental health support \cite{xu2024mental, badawi2025can,carik2025exploring}, as users describe these chatbots as always-available listeners when professional care is inaccessible \cite{lawrence2024opportunities, hua2025large}.
 For autistic adults\footnote{We use identity-first language (e.g., ``autistic person'') rather than person-first language.
 Prior research shows that identity-first language is preferred by the majority of the autistic community and research, as it reflects neurodiversity as a natural variation rather than a disorder \cite{bottema2021avoiding, kenny2016terms}.
-We avoid the medicalized term autism spectrum disorder (ASD) unless explicitly citing clinical literature or describing our methods.}, LLM chatbots offer a personal and private supporting space.
-Emerging HCI work by \citet{choi2024unlock} highlights that users value ChatGPT for offering a ``non-judgmental space'' to tackle everyday chores, while \citet{jang2024s} found that autistic employees rely on GPT-4-based agents to navigate complex workplace dynamics.
-This work suggests that the appeal of ChatGPT lies in its ability to bridge the gap between the needs of individuals with autism and the demands of neurotypical societal interactions.
+We avoid the term autism spectrum disorder (ASD) unless citing clinical literature.}, LLM chatbots offer a personal and private supporting space.
+Relatedly, neurodivergent users describe LLMs as a supportive space for self-acceptance and emotional reflection \cite{carik2025exploring}.
+Emerging work by \citet{choi2024unlock} highlights that users value ChatGPT as a ``non-judgmental space'' for everyday chores, while \citet{jang2024s} found that autistic employees rely on GPT-4-based agents to navigate workplace dynamics.
+Furthermore, recent HCI work leverages LLMs to decode conversational nuances for autistic users \cite{haroon2024twips} and mediate balanced social interactions between neurodivergent and neurotypical individuals \cite{kong2025working, haroon2025neurobridge,carik2025exploring}.
+This work suggests that the appeal of ChatGPT lies in its ability to bridge the gap between the needs of individuals with autism and the demands of neurotypical societal interactions, impacting their daily well-being.